jadecobra/python_tdd_exercises/source/functions/functions_2.rst

 *********************************************************************************

 * I close ``test_functions.py`` and ``functions.py``
-* I go back to the terminal_ that is running the tests
+* I click in the terminal_ where the tests are running
-* I click in the terminal_ where the tests are running, then use :kbd:`q` on the keyboard to leave the tests.
+* I use :kbd:`q` on the keyboard to leave the tests.
+The terminal_ goes back to the command line.tests.
 The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``functions``